-Any child with an EHCP where the Special Educational Needs service has named Kings' School will be admitted.
+Any child with an EHCP naming Kings' School will be admitted.
 Where possible such children will be admitted within the PAN.
-Children with an EHCP naming this school's Resourced Provision are included within the PAN.

 Oversubscription criteria

 When Kings' School is oversubscribed, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to children in the following order: